 We are a clinical-stage biopharmaceutical company focused on developing novel medicines to address serious medical conditions for individuals who need new or better treatment options.
 We are focusing our product development efforts in the field of hemostasis (the process that regulates bleeding) and have a mission to develop valuable therapies for individuals with hemophilia.
-We engineered three improved therapeutic candidates that regulate bleeding and are advancing two into mid-stage clinical trials at this time.
+We used a scientific approach to engineer several protease-based therapeutic candidates that regulate blood clotting.

-Our most advanced program, a highly potent, subcutaneously administered, next-generation coagulation Factor VIIa variant, marzeptacog alfa (activated) ("MarzAA"), is currently enrolling individuals with hemophilia with an inhibitor in a Phase 2/3 subcutaneous dosing trial.
-The Phase 2 open-label subcutaneous efficacy trial will evaluate the ability of MarzAA to minimize spontaneous bleeding episodes in individuals with hemophilia A or B with an inhibitor.
-The trial will enroll up to 12 individuals with hemophilia and an inhibitor across up to ten clinical trial sites globally.
-MarzAA has successfully completed an intravenous Phase 1 clinical trial evaluating the pharmacokinetics, pharmacodynamics and coagulation activity in individuals with severe hemophilia A and B with and without an inhibitor.
+Our most advanced program, a subcutaneously administered, next-generation engineered coagulation Factor VIIa, marzeptacog alfa (activated) ("MarzAA"), has completed enrollment of the Phase 2 portion of a Phase 2/3 subcutaneous dosing trial in individuals with hemophilia with an inhibitor.
+The Phase 2 open-label subcutaneous efficacy portion was designed to evaluate the ability of MarzAA to eliminate, or minimize, spontaneous bleeding episodes in individuals with hemophilia A or B with inhibitors and was initiated in December 2017.
+The trial has completed enrollment of 11 individuals with hemophilia and an inhibitor across six clinical trial sites globally.
+MarzAA has also successfully completed an intravenous Phase 1 clinical trial evaluating the pharmacokinetics, pharmacodynamics and coagulation activity in individuals with severe hemophilia A and B with and without an inhibitor.
+We will also initiate a subcutaneous Phase 1 pharmacokinetics, pharmacodynamics study in the second quarter of 2019 and expect the study to conclude in the fourth quarter of 2019.
 MarzAA has been granted orphan drug designation by the U.S. Food and Drug Administration ("FDA") for routine prophylaxis to prevent bleeding episodes in individuals with hemophilia A or B with inhibitors.
-Interim data is expected to be announced in July 2018.